BlackTHUNDER: Shedding light on a dormant and extreme little red dot at z=8.50: Conclusions

 \item The broad \hb emission and underlying continuum was used to constrain the black hole properties ($M_{\BH}\sim10^{7.5-7.6}\,M_{\odot}$, $\lambda_{\rm Edd}\sim10\%$), which are slightly lower than previous estimates ($<2\sigma$ discrepant).
 Using an upper limit on $M_{*}$ from literature, we confirm that \UC features an overmassive black hole.

 \item Our observed line ratios are combined with empirical relations and \textlcsc{pyneb} to explore the properties of the host galaxy or gaseous envelope.
 We find a low \oiia/\oiib ratio and a high \oiiic/\oiiib ratio, which could be explained by a multi-phase ISM (i.e., diffuse gas and dense gas) or an exceptionally high temperature ($T_{\rm e}\gtrsim 10^5$\,K).
-Other line ratios reveal a low gas-phase metallicity of $0.12\pm0.02$ solar (from high-redshift line ratio calibrations) and a high ionisation parameter of $\log_{10}(U)=-1.3\pm0.3$.
-While the applicability of these relations to high-redshift LRDs is not proven, this low-metallicity, high-ionisation, extreme environment aligns with the compact AGN nature of this source.
+Other line ratios reveal a low gas-phase metallicity of $0.12\pm0.02$ solar (from high-redshift line ratio calibrations of SFGs, with a higher value from AGN diagnostics) and a high ionisation parameter of $\log_{10}(U)=-1.3\pm0.3$.
+While the applicability of these relations to high-redshift LRDs is not proven, this high temperature, high-ionisation, extreme environment aligns with the compact AGN nature of this source.

 \item By leveraging an extensive grid of photoionization models, we have found that the extremely high \oiiic/\hg ratio indicates that the gas in the host galaxy is not only ionized and over-heated by the AGN, but it also requires extremely high densities, of about $10^7$\,cm$^{-3}$.
-Together with the very high redshift at which this object is found (being the second most distant LRD), this finding is suggestive of a black hole that is forming in an ultradense protogalaxy in the early Universe.
+Together with the very high redshift at which this object is found (being one of the most distant LRDs), this finding is suggestive of a black hole that is forming in an ultra-dense protogalaxy in the early Universe.

 \item \lya emission is significantly detected, and is used to estimate an escape fraction of $f_{\rm esc}^{\rm Ly\alpha}\sim30\%$.
 This places \UC on existing correlations of $EW_{\rm 0,Ly\alpha}$-$f_{\rm esc}^{\rm Ly\alpha}$ and $EW_{\rm 0,Ly\alpha}$-$M_{\rm UV}$.